 Photo: Government of Yukon, J Kennedy

-Wander in the world’s tiniest desert, Carcross, Yukon —Even though it’s earned this title, Carcross Desert is not technically a desert, but the bed of a former glacial lake.
+Wander in the world’s tiniest desert in Carcross, Yukon —Even though it’s earned this title, the Carcross Desert is not technically a desert, but the bed of a former glacial lake.
 Regardless, soft, beach‑vacation‑quality sand spans 640 acres, surrounded by spruce trees and mountain peaks.

 Photo: Natulive Canada